sahuguet/sahuguet.github.io/index.md

                                                        | [blog post for launch](https://googleblog.blogspot.com/2008/07/in-their-own-words-political-videos.html) | [blog post for launch](https://googleblog.blogspot.com/2008/09/google-audio-indexing-now-on-google.html)

 ### One Today (Google.org, 2013)
-OneToday is a mobile application we launched in April 2013, in the context of Google.org.
+OneToday is a mobile application we launched in April 2013 for Google.org.
+The key idea was to radically change the way people make donations.
+Instead of having people wait for the end of the year to pick the handful of organizations you will donate to, we tried to create a new habit where people could donate as often as once a day.

 Featured Project  | Matching donation | Achievement screen
 ------------ | ------------- | -------------